MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 * Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
 * Creating analytics solutions using Fabric items.

 When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
 You don't have access to your capacity until you put something into it.
-To begin using your Fabric trial, add items to **My workspace** or create a new workspace.
+To begin using your Fabric trial capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity using the *Trial* license mode, and then all the items in that workspace are saved and executed in that capacity.

-Your license is upgraded to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
+Although you don't actually receive a new license, the actions that you can perform and the features that you can user are similar to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.
 There are a few key PPU features that aren't available on trial capacities.
 These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).

 ## Existing Power BI users

-If you're an existing Power BI user, you can skip to [Start the Fabric trial](#start-the-fabric-trial).
-During the trial if you have a free or Pro license, it's upgraded to PPU.
+If you're an existing Power BI user, you can skip to [Start the Fabric capacity trial](#start-the-fabric-trial).

 ## Users who are new to Power BI

 The Fabric trial requires a Power BI license.
 Navigate to https://app.fabric.microsoft.com to sign up for a Power BI *free* license.
 Once you have a Power BI license, you can start the Fabric trial.
-For the duration of the trial, that license is upgraded to PPU.

 You may already have a license and not realize it.
 For example, some versions of Microsoft 365 include a Fabric free or Power BI Pro license.

-## Start the Fabric trial
+## Start the Fabric capacity trial

-Follow these steps to start your Fabric trial.
+Follow these steps to start your Fabric capacity trial.

 1. Open the [Fabric homepage](https://app.fabric.microsoft.com/home) and select the Account manager.